Instructor Certification Form for Class Projects

 IRB Review for Faculty and Research Staff with Joint UAA-UAF Appointments:

-In the case of research activity proposed by a faculty or staff member who holds a joint appointment at UAA and UAF, an IRB protocol should be submitted to the researcher's resident campus.
-Proposals with a jointly-appointed principal investigator from more than one campus may elect to submit to either the UAA or UAF IRB.
-While only one IRB review is required for research activity by a jointly-appointed faculty or staff member, the researcher is responsible for contacting the IRBs at both campuses at the initiation of the proposal process.
-If the proposed research raises any concerns above minimal risk, both institutions have the right to exercise their right to review the study.
-If only one IRB review is deemed necessary, the researcher must still submit a copy of their final IRB-approved protocol to the other campus
+In the case of research activity proposed by a faculty or staff member who holds a joint appointment at UAA and UAF, a proposal should be submitted to the HRPP for the university receiving the funding award, or else the researcher's resident campus.
+While oversight from only one HRPP may be required for research activity by a jointly-appointed faculty or staff member, the researcher is responsible for contacting the HRPPs at both campuses at the initiation of the proposal process.
+Both institutions may choose to exercise their right to review the study, but most likely one institution will lead and one will rely.
+Please see UAA's SOPs on Reliance Agreements for more information on this process.